rachanamurthy/data-structures/queue/README.md

 1. Mostly used in operating systems to share resources amongst multiple consumers.

 2. Some of the examples are disk scheduling, CPU scheduling, process scheduling, etc.

+# Circular Queue

+Elements are stored and operations are performed in FIFO (First In First Out) but the last position is connected back to the first position to make a circle.